-A4 Architecture Gateway Design – Newport, RI
+A4 Architecture Gateway Design in Newport, RI -Transportation Oriented Development

 Transportation Oriented Development (TOD) is an urban planning and design concept that emphasizes the integration of land use and transportation to create walkable, mixed-use communities with convenient access to public transportation.
 The idea is to create urban environments that reduce reliance on cars and promote sustainable modes of transportation, such as biking, walking, and public transit.
 These ideas are also closely affiliated with the urban design philosophy called “Smart Growth”, which is the approach that seeks to develop land resources in a comfortable and sustainable manner

 The roots of TOD in the United States can be traced back to the early 20th century when streetcar lines were first introduced.
 Streetcar suburbs emerged as a result, with residential developments popping up along transit corridors.
 After World War II, however, the increased popularity of cars led to a decline in public transit and a shift towards automobile-oriented development.
 This trend continued until the 1990s when concerns about traffic congestion, air pollution, and suburban sprawl began to prompt a renewed interest in TOD.

 In the late 1990s, under President Clinton, the federal government began to promote TOD through a series of initiatives, including the Intermodal Surface Transportation Efficiency Act (TEA) of 1991 and the Transportation Equity Act for the 21st Century (TEA 21) of 1998.
 These initiatives provided funding for transportation infrastructure projects that promoted smart growth, livable communities, and TOD.
 The government also established the Transit-Oriented Development Technical Assistance Initiative, which provided technical assistance to communities interested in pursuing TOD.